AndyLandy/MakeMP3/README.txt

     DISCNUMBER if unspecified

 REM COMPILATION TRUE
-    Sets the "Part of a compilation" flag
+    Sets the "Part of a compilation" flag.
+Strictly speaking, this should be considered to be a "various artists" flag, rather than the strict definition of a "compilation" album.
+You don't want to set it if there is a defined album artist.

 REM SKIP TRUE
     Causes MakeMP3 to completely skip a track.
 Useful if you only want to encode a subset of the tracks.
 Particularly useful for albums with hidden tracks at the end, preceded by lots of silence.
 If this directive is put at the top level of the cue sheet, the entire album is skipped.
+If you set this flag at the top level, it can be overridden on a track-by-track basis with the inverse, REM SKIP FALSE

 TRACK nn AUDIO
     The TRACK directive is mandatory for each track of a cue sheet; MakeMP3